ghnp22/Credit-Card-Fraud/README.md

 ### Collaborators:
 This project succeeded thanks to the close collaboration of all contributors.
 1. Tran Si Dan
-2. Trinh Quoc Thinh
+2. Nguyen Mai Trinh
-3. Duong Van Nhut Duy
+3. Nguyen Duy Duan
-4. Nguyen Thien Huy